1newstar/OracleScripts/SQLDeveloperStuff/DAILYSTATS/UserGuide.rst

     where starttime > trunc(sysdate)
     order by table_name;

+If you need to see what took longest, change the last line above to the following:

+..  code-block:: sql

+    order by seconds desc;

 Abort All Running Statistics Jobs
 ---------------------------------

-Find the running jobs that are gathering stats, and create SQL statements to abort them:
+Find the running jobs that are gathering statistics, and create SQL statements to abort them:

 ..  code-block:: sql